 I re-made my disclosure to the Crime and Misconduct Commission.

 I explained the political situation (a serious conflict of interest) to the Queensland Crime and Misconduct Commission.

-The CMC sent my disclosure back to the department.
+Then the CMC quickly sent my disclosure back to the department.

 The Department of Education slowly investigated.

 The Department employs an army of highly qualified barristers and solicitors.

-But in 2004 the department used an Aboriginal employee with no qualifications in education, law or psychology to 'find no evidence of bullying' - in the mass of falsified documents that had been secretly placed on my file.
+But in 2004 the Department chose to use an Aboriginal employee with no qualifications in education, law or psychology to 'find no evidence of bullying' - in the mass of falsified documents that had been secretly placed on my file.

 He had only been given the first page of my complaint.

 The other twenty-six pages had been "lost" or jumbled up with other documents.